-If the committee determines a candidate should be disqualified, the candidate may request reconsideration within twenty-four hours of receiving the Preliminary Report.
+- 1. If the committee determines a candidate should be disqualified, the candidate may request reconsideration within twenty-four hours of receiving the written report.
 To be reconsidered, the candidate seeking such reconsideration must submit a request in writing to the Office of the Assemblies via email to assembly@cornell.edu.
-The statement should address the specific findings in the preliminary report to be reconsidered.
+The statement should address the specific findings in the written report to be reconsidered. - 2.
 The committee will convene in response to such a request.
-The committee, after evaluating each request for reconsideration, will take a vote requiring a simple majority to determine if the previous decision to disqualify should be overturned.
-If the committee votes to overturn the previous decision, then the committee will consider the initial challenge again and will vote to disqualify the candidate by two-thirds majority.

-If a disqualified candidate finds that the Elections Committee was biased in their application of the rules, he or she may request a review by the Senior Director for Campus Relations.
-If that review finds that the application of the rules was biased, the decision of the Elections Committee may be overturned.
+The committee, after evaluating each request for reconsideration, will take a vote requiring a simple majority to determine if the previous decision to disqualify should be overturned. - 3.
+If a disqualified candidate finds that the Elections Committee was biased in their application of the rules, they may request a review by the Judicial Codes and Counselor (JCC).
+If the JCC review finds that the application of the rules was biased, the decision of the Elections Committee may be overturned.